South Korea · tool

 Bibimbap (비빔밥)

 A vibrant bowl of rice topped with seasoned vegetables, gochujang (chili paste), soy sauce, a fried egg, and your choice of meat.
-It's a harmonious blend of flavors and textures, offering a wholesome and customizable meal.
+It's a beautiful and balanced meal, perfect for a quick, healthy lunch.

 Kimchi Jjigae (김치찌개)